andyruwruw/andyruwruw/HOW_IT_WORKS.md

-# About
+# How It Works

 Hello!
 Hope you like the profile page README.md.

 100% inpsired by [natemoo-re](https://github.com/natemoo-re).
 The implementation of generating and inserting functional React components into the markdown is based on his design.
 I thought what he did was awesome.

-I had been working with Spotify's API for a few months and thought what he did was awesome!
+I had been working with [Spotify's API](https://developer.spotify.com/documentation/web-api/) for a few months and thought what he did was awesome!
 Read through is code to figure out what he did, and implemented it here.

 ## How it works